-You can request a free Security Freeze (aka "Credit Freeze") on your credit file by contacting each of the three nationwide credit reporting companies via the channels outlined below.
-When a credit freeze is added to your credit report, third parties, such as credit lenders or other companies, whose use is not exempt under law will not be able to access your credit report without your consent.
-A credit freeze can make it more difficult for someone to get credit in your name; however, please be aware that it also may delay your ability to obtain credit.
+You can request a free security freeze (a.k.a. "credit freeze") on your credit file by contacting each of the three nationwide credit reporting companies via the channels outlined below.
+When a security freeze is added to your credit report, third parties, such as credit lenders or other companies, whose use is not exempt under law will not be able to access your credit report without your consent.
+A security freeze can make it more difficult for someone to get credit in your name; however, please be aware that it also may delay your ability to obtain credit.